SCQ Reload

-SCQ Reload is a Philippine youth-oriented drama aired on ABS-CBN which starred the former teen finalists or questors of the reality talent search Star Circle Quest, in which "SCQ" was also derived.
+SCQ Reload is a Philippine youth-oriented drama series aired on ABS-CBN which starred the former teen finalists or questors of the reality talent search Star Circle Quest, in which "SCQ" was also derived.
 It aired from July 12, 2004 to June 12, 2005.

 It tackles the story of normal teenagers with their adventures and struggles in life and love.

 On its first few seasons the show was entitled SCQ Reload: OK Ako! ("I'm okay!") with the complete former final 10 SCQ finalists, and on a new season, the title was changed to SCQ Reload: Kilig Ako! ("I'm kilig!") which excluded Sandara Park due to some commitments, and added new casts like Sarah Geronimo and Japoy Lizardo and guests appearance of Kathryn Bernardo and Joshua Dionisio.

-Originally, SCQ Reload aired every weekdays at 5:30pm then moved to its timeslot every Sunday at 3:00pm in the 3rd quarter of 2004.
+Originally, SCQ Reload aired every weekdays at 5:30pm then moved to its timeslot every Sunday at 3:00pm in the 3rd to the last quarter of 2004.